erdincd/Misfit-through-XAI/README.md

 2. **Update the Code**

    Follow the comments on the script `AllPlots.py`, and make the necessary changes under the comments starting with "Please".
-Save the changes.

 3. **Run the Code**